 NOTE: ONLY RUTGERS ALLIED DENTAL EDUCATION COURSES WILL BE ACCEPTED FOR TRANSFER INTO DENTAL HYGIENE WITHIN TWO (2) YEARS OF COMPLETION OF RUTGERS ALLIED DENTAL EDUCATION COURSES.

 Dental Assisting applicants may apply directly to SHRP Office of Enrollment Services for Admission to the Program.
-The application deadline is April 1st, annually.
+The application deadline is August 1st annually, beginning 2016.
 Applications must be submitted to one of the affilate Schools of choice.

 Instructions on applying to the program can be obtained by going to the Enrollment Services section of the SHRP website.

 The following courses must be completed with a grade of C or above by the start of the dental profession phase of the Program, in January: A&P 1 (4 credits with lab) must be completed by January.English I, (3 credits), Psychology I (3 credits)